The Index of Economic Freedom: Where There’s Freedom, There’s Money To Be Made Especially In This Fund

 Every year for the past 12 years, the Heritage Foundation and The Wall Street Journal come up with their “Index of Economic Freedom.”
 I watch this index carefully.
 Using the most current data available on taxes, tariffs, regulations, monetary policies, the rule of law, and other key information, the Index ranks 161 countries by degrees of economic freedom.

-Based on 10 indexes of economic freedom, the Economic Freedom Index divides countries into four categories, illustrated in the world map below:
+Based on 10 indexes of economic freedom, the Economic Freedom Index divides countries into four categories]:

 - Free: Blue

 - Mostly free: Green

 The Latest Findings from the Index of Economic Freedom: